-Ovarian cancer is the deadliest of all women’s cancers.
-Each year in Australia approximately 1580 women are diagnosed with ovarian cancer and more than 1047 women die from the disease.
+Ovarian cancer is the deadliest women’s cancer.
+This year in Australia more than 1,600 women will be diagnosed with ovarian cancer, and more than 1,000 women die from the disease.

 If women are diagnosed at an early stage, they have a 44% chance of being alive and well within five years of diagnosis.
 However, approximately 75% of women are diagnosed at an advanced stage, where the cancer has spread and is difficult to treat successfully.